 The Importance of Eyewitness Testimony

 Someone once asked me, “Why wasn't the resurrection of Christ reported anywhere outside the New Testament?
 Seems like an event that astounding would have been reported all over the place.”

-If there had been only one of them, it might be claimed that he was somehow confused, or mentally unstable.
+If there had been only one of them, it might be claimed that he was somehow confused, was mentally unstable, or simply had a bad memory.
 So, God arranged for there to be at least twelve of them, all giving the same basic account of events.

 The Answer to the Question

 History records that most of that apostolic group proved their veracity by their willingness to die a martyr’s death rather than recant the claims they made.
 In the 21st century we know that it is not unusual for suicide bombers, and other fanatics, to be willing to give up their lives for what they believe in.
 But nobody willingly goes to their death for what they know to be a lie.

 Skeptical moderns often have difficulty believing that accounts recorded hundreds or thousands of years ago, even by people who were on the scene at the time, can possibly be trustworthy.
 Yet, that kind of eyewitness testimony to long-ago events is the foundation for our understanding of history.
 For example, it's exactly that type of evidence that convinces historians that a man named William Shakespeare wrote a play titled Julius Caesar, and, for that matter, that Julius Caesar was once a Roman emperor.
 Both are “proved” only by documentary evidence left to us by long-dead eyewitnesses.

 Courts routinely accept eyewitness testimony as significant evidence, leaving it to a judge or jury to decide how credible that evidence is.
 From a historical perspective, the apostle John’s testimony detailing the eyewitness basis of the New Testament miracle accounts provides ample reason to rate those accounts at the highest level of credibility.

 Boghos L. Artinian MD on June 13, 2019: